shineyruan/Personal-Blog/source/index.md

 # pdf: true
 ---

 Welcome to my personal website!
 I am an incoming robotics master's student at the University of Pennsylvania.
 I received my undergraduate degree in computer science engineering (CSE) at the University of Michigan, with a second degree in electrical and computer engineering (ECE) at Shanghai Jiao Tong University.
 You can find a short story about me [here](https://shineyruan.github.io/about/).
-A copy of my CV can be found [on my website](https://zhihaoruan.xyz/curriculum-vitae).
+A copy of my [CV](https://zhihaoruan.xyz/curriculum-vitae) and a copy of my [resume](https://zhihaoruan.xyz/resume) can both be found on my website.

 <!-- more -->